learn-co-curriculum/phase-0-intro-to-js-2-objects-lab/README.md

   `driver` passed in.
 - `destructivelyDeleteFromDriverByKey()` - this function should work the same as `deleteFromDriverByKey()` but it _should_ mutate the `driver` passed in.
-Be sure and consider whether dot-notation or bracket-notation might affect your solution.
+Be sure to consider whether and how using dot notation vs. bracket notation might affect your solution.

 **HINT**: You might find `deleteFromDriverByKey()` to be a bit hard to write non-destructively.
 Think about how we learned to use `Object.assign()`.
 What